Shox: Development

 Electronic Arts announced that an off-road rally car racer was in development for the PlayStation 2 at E3 2002.
 The game was developed by EA UK studio.
 Development reportedly took only eight months as the GameCube version was eventually scrapped in favor of a holiday season release.
 The game used the game engine from F1 2002.
 Described as a cross between Rally Cross and Ridge Racer, Shox is part of the EA Sports BIG lineup, which targeted casual gamers with slick presentation and over-the-top arcade-style gameplay.

 In Japan, the game was released under the name Rally Shox (ラリーショックス, Rarī Shokkusu) and was released on January 9, 2003.
-This version was published by Electronic Arts under the EA Games label instead of the EA Sports BIG label.
+This version was published by Electronic Arts Square under the EA Games label instead of the EA Sports BIG label.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 Famitsu gave it a score of 30 out of 40.
+GamePro said of the game, "Groan if you must, but Shox... rocks."